Google’s Oliver Heckmann is one of several travel industry innovators presenting at The Phocuswright Conference this year. // © 2016 Phocuswright

 Whether or not you recognize Phocuswright by name, chances are you owe at least some of your knowledge about travel technology and innovation to the company.
 Dedicated to researching travel, tourism and hospitality market trends, Phocuswright also puts on a series of events, including its annual U.S.-based The Phocuswright Conference.
 This year’s conference will take place Nov.
 14-17 in Los Angeles at J.W.
 Marriott Los Angeles L.A.
 Live and plans to attract more than 1,700 senior executives, media, investors and startups from around the world.

 The 2016 conference theme is “Funnel Revolution,” which will guide conversations throughout the conference.
-Phocuswright’s research team believes that the sales funnels for online travel is in turmoil and that change is brewing — particularly when it comes to personalization and utilizing new marketing and engagement tools such as artificial intelligence (AI) and virtual reality.
+Phocuswright’s research team believes that the sales funnel for online travel is in turmoil and that change is brewing — particularly when it comes to personalization and utilizing new marketing and engagement tools such as artificial intelligence (AI) and virtual reality.

 “Changes in the conventional digital sales funnel will have enormous implications across the industry,” said Douglas Quinby, vice president of research for Phocuswright.
 “Customer acquisition costs continue to rise in search, and more and more travelers spend time on smartphones and in apps.
 The challenges to acquiring and engaging customers have never been greater — or changing at a faster pace.”